Sponge UK Limited Data Protection Policy

 14.1 Data subjects have the right to require the Company to rectify any of their personal data that is inaccurate or incomplete.

-14.2 The Company shall rectify the personal data in question, and inform the data subject of that rectification, normally within one month of the data subject informing the Company of the issue.
-The period can be extended in certain circumstances, for example in the case of complex requests.
+14.2 The Company shall rectify the personal data in question, and inform the data subject of that rectification, within one month of the data subject informing the Company of the issue.
+The period can be extended by up to two months in the case of complex requests.
 If such additional time is required, the data subject shall be informed.

-14.3 In the event that any affected personal data has been disclosed to third parties, those parties shall, where required under the relevant data protection legislation, be informed of any rectification that must be made to that personal data.
+14.3 In the event that any affected personal data has been disclosed to third parties, those parties shall be informed of any rectification that must be made to that personal data.

 15.Erasure of personal data